samitha9125/LocalSequnceAlignment/README.md

 `runner()` function can be called from the Main function after initialize the object correctly.

+Before the initialization, adjust values for match,mismatch and gap penalty.

 # Example

     public static void main(String args[])